Lonwabo Tsotsobe

-Lonwabo Lennox Tsotsobe (born 7 March 1984) is a former South African international cricketer who played for the Dolphins.
+Lonwabo Lennox Tsotsobe (born 7 March 1984) is a former South African international cricketer who played South African national team and also significantly for the Dolphins in domestic circuit.

 In November 2008, he received his first national call-up, with his selection for the test leg of the tour of Australia.
 He was later selected for the ODI leg as well.

 In April 2011, Tsotsobe signed to play as an overseas player for Essex County Cricket Club in English county cricket.
-His form dipped and after taking five wickets from three first-class matches in the second division of the County Championship was dropped from the team.
+His form dipped and after taking five wickets in three first-class matches in the second division of the County Championship he was dropped from the team.
 In five one-day matches Tsotsobe managed eight wickets.
 He expressed his frustration at the situation, remarking that the time he spent with Essex was "the worst two months [of his] life".

 In April 2016, he was charged by Cricket South Africa (CSA) with corruption in relation to matches in the 2015–16 Ram Slam T20 Challenge.
 He was suspended from all cricket as a result.
 In July 2017, following the completion of the corruption investigation, he was banned for eight years.